Nebotxavi/JS_reminder/README.md

 # JavaScript & React.js Practice Projects

-This repository contains a collection of small projects created to refresh skills in JavaScript, TypeScript and React.
+This repository contains a collection of small projects created to refresh skills in JavaScript, TypeScript, React and other frameworks.
 Each project is self-contained and focuses on a specific concept, tool, or library.

 ## Goal